-- 2.1 Work with the community and local organizations to foster a greater number and variety of cultural events and support community celebrations. - 2.2 Reflect the City's identity by incorporating art, history and culture into the park and recreation system, and other places. - 2.3 Seek opportunities to support and expand programming at Heritage Park with volunteer docents, museum exhibits, tours, and open houses.
+- 2.1 Work with the community and local organizations to foster a greater number and variety of cultural events and support community celebrations. - 2.2 Reflect the City's identity by incorporating art, history and culture into the park and recreation system. - 2.3 Seek opportunities to support and expand heritage facilities. - 2.4 Initiate a neighborhood program to support and nurture neighborhood programs and gatherings.